oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/07-spa/spa.md

     * Notice that the plan no longer changes.
 Without *optimizer\_index\_cost\_adj* the optimizer chooses the same plan after upgrade.
     * The new SPA report focuses on CPU time.
 There is a slight improvement, but below the 2% SPA threshold so the row is not marked in green.
+    * There are several SQLs that - out-of-the-box - performs better in Oracle Database 23ai.
+Each new release of Oracle Database brings new and improved optimizer features.

 Normally, you would focus on the SQLs with a negative impact on your workload.
 The idea of such SPA runs is to accept the better plans and identify and cure the ones which are regressing.